 The tips that follow are what I’ve found successful at helping me through the tough times.
 Hopefully, you can find one or two that resonate with your situation and give them a try.
-For a free printout of this list, click the image below.
+Find a free printout and visual reminder of this list here.
 Put it in your planner, tape it on your desk, share it with your co-workers or staff, or hang it somewhere to remind you of some options you have when you feel those beginning signs of fatigue coming on.
 Reminders help us put things into perspective.

 1. Work out.
 Physical activity improves your mood and helps you focus.
 If you don’t have an hour, just do thirty minutes.
 If you don’t have thirty minutes, do fifteen.
 Every little bit helps.
 Even going for a walk is a valuable form of physical activity.